ChrisBrinchLarsen/TheMemoryHole/engine/testing/Architectures/CPU-Specification-Guide.md

-[Delete all lines covered in square brackets like this] [First specify whether the system is 32-bit or 64-bit] 32
-[Now specify how many levels of cache you intend to have] 3
+[Delete all lines covered in square brackets like this] [Now specify how many levels of cache you intend to have] 3
 [Then specify some name of a top level cache]